Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Kernpiler Framework

 The partitioning phase uses a greedy algorithm which adds terms to the first partition it sees available.
 If no half constructed partition is available, a new one is created.
-In our example, $X_1$ will invoke a partition creation, $X_1X_2$ and $X_3$ will then be added to the same partition.
+In our example, $Z_1$ will invoke a partition creation, $X_1X_2$ and $X_3$ will then be added to the same partition.
 At this point the group is full, so when $X_3X_4$ is selected next going from left to right, a new group will be created to avoid having more than 3 unique indices in one group.
-Empirically, we observe limited benefits from more complex partitioning heuristics; however this may not hold in cases with more complicated connectivities.
 The resulting partitions tend to be dense enough to allow meaningful circuit optimizations while also maintaining simplicity.